greed2411/LCS/README.md

 ![repl python27 screenshot](/../others/Capture.JPG?raw=true "LCS")

-The above is a screenshot of py2 versionof the code.
+The above is a screenshot of py2 version of the code.

 For python3 version , execute the try.py